 - Demonstrate good manners, common courtesy, and appropriate behavior. - Remain seated and visit with students at the same table where you are seated.
-Include everyone at the table. - Computers should not be used during breakfast and lunch times.
-Computers should not be around food/liquid. - Assist in keeping our cafeteria clean.
-Return trays and silverware. - Students who eat breakfast will remain in the cafeteria until school begins. - 7th and 8th grade students are responsible for their lunch tickets.
-If you come to lunch without your ticket, you will be asked to go to the back of the line. - All breakfast and lunch food must be eaten in the cafeteria.
+Include everyone at the table.
+Computers should not be used during breakfast and lunch times.
+Computers should not be around - food/liquid.
+Assist in keeping our cafeteria clean.
+Return trays and silverware. - Assist in keeping our cafeteria clean.
+Keturn trays and silverware.
+Students who eat breakfast will remain in the cafeteria until school begins.

+6^{th} -8th grade students are responsible for their lunch tickets.
+If you come to lunch without your ticket, you will be asked to go to the back of the line.

+- All breakfast and lunch food must be eaten in the cafeteria.
 Food may be purchased (a' la carte) and saved for after school if there is money in the account or if the student has the correct change; these should remain unopened when stored in locker. - Students bringing cold lunches to school are urged to write their name on all containers. - Soda is not an acceptable beverage for school and/or lunch/breakfast. - Food may not be ordered and/or delivered from restaurants and brought to school for breakfast or lunch. - Treats (birthday or celebrations) may not be brought to school to distribute during lunch/recess. - Check with parents/guardians before buying a' la carte for your friends.